4 Takeaways From The South Carolina Democratic Debate

 Sanders was on the defensive all night, as opponents went after his record on electability, guns, alleged sympathy for socialist regimes and what he calls his "honest" view of America's role in the world.

 Republicans are led by a president who thrives on culture wars and proudly calls himself a nationalist.
-Trump is salivating over the prospect of Sanders as the Democratic nominee.
+President Trump is salivating over the prospect of Sanders as the Democratic nominee.
 Foreign policy hasn't been a focus of the Democratic nominating contest, but it will factor in much more heavily in a general election when picking a commander in chief comes into sharper relief for voters.

-The former New York mayor had an easier go of it Tuesday night, given all the focus on Sanders, but he didn't stand out as the person who should be the clear alternative to the senator from Vermont.
+Former New York City Mayor Mike Bloomberg had an easier go of it Tuesday night, given all the focus on Sanders, but he didn't stand out as the person who should be the clear alternative to the senator from Vermont.

 Bloomberg still has a problematic record for a good share of Democratic voters — lavish campaign spending or not.
 He was on the defensive again for his "stop and frisk" policy as mayor.
 And Warren reprised her criticism of nondisclosure agreements at Bloomberg's company.
-Her attack, though, didn't seem to have the same resonance for Warren as it did in the Nevada debate, when it was heard the first time
+Her attack, though, didn't seem to have the same resonance as it did in the Nevada debate, when it was heard the first time.

 Bloomberg has been banking on a Biden collapse before Super Tuesday, when Bloomberg's name will first appear on ballots.
 That looked possible after Iowa, New Hampshire and Nevada.
 But if Biden wins South Carolina, Bloomberg's biggest impact on the race could be splitting up the moderate vote on March 3, when 14 states and one U.S. territory select more than a third of the delegates to the Democratic National Convention.